As a Fentanyl User, I Know How Much We Need a Safe Supply

 Matthew Bonn

-Matthew is an International Board member with International Network of Health and Hepatitis in Substance Users, and a knowledge translator for the Dr. Peters Centre.
+Matthew is an International Board member with International Network of Health and Hepatitis in Substance Users, a knowledge translator for the Dr. Peters Centre and a harm reduction knowledge broker for CATIE.
 He was previously the program manager with the Canadian Association of People Who Use Drugs.
-His freelance writing has appeared in publications including The Conversation, CATIE, Doctors Nova Scotia, Policy Options and The Coast.
-Matthew was also on the 64th Canadian delegation to the Commission on Narcotic Drugs.
+Matthew's freelance writing has appeared in publications including The Conversation, Doctors Nova Scotia, Policy Options and The Coast.
+He was also on the 64th Canadian delegation to the Commission on Narcotic Drugs.
 He is a current drug user and a formerly incarcerated person.